Humboldt-WI/blog/content/research/seminar/07ImageCaptioning.md

 This will reduce the size of our vocabulary, which benefits the model performance later.
 Of cause this also has a downside, since we discard data but we will come back to this in the last part of the tutorial.
 Save the cleaned data to `cleaned_desc`.

-If we would talk about movies we had to add a big **spoiler mark** now, because we have to add something which may no make much sense so fare but will be very important later.
-Why, we will explain in the part "Training Data Generation".
+If we would talk about movies we had to add a big **spoiler mark** now, because we have to add something which may no make much sense so far but will be very important later.
+We will explain this in the part ["Setup Caption Generation Model"](#setup-caption-generation-model) in more detail.
 Long story short, we need to wrap each caption into an artificial start and end sequence.
 Let's define a function `wrap_descriptions()`, hand over the `cleaned_desc` and optional a `start` and `end` sequence.
 If you will not go with the default ones, be aware that these sequences must not already exist in the captions and do not contain spaces.
 The function iterates over the descriptions by the image identifier and wraps each description into the start and end sequence and returns the updated dictionary.